-Northwest Wildlife Preservation Society are stewards of Manley Farm Bird & Wildlife Sanctuary, a mixed-use 240 acre property of forest, wetland and marine habitat.
+Thanks to the generous legacy gift from Mrs. Cynthia Granfield, Northwest Wildlife Preservation Society became stewards of Manley Farm Bird & Wildlife Sanctuary, a mixed-use 240 acre property of forest, wetland and marine habitat in 2010.
 Our sanctuary supports thousands of animals including threatened and endangered species like the red-legged frog, barn owl and orca.

 While the property remains closed to the public to ensure safe haven for the wildlife, there are many opportunities to get involved.
 Please read on below for more information.

 Thanks to the generosity of BCIT Ecological Restoration students Carlo Acuña and Anne Fisher, and funding from a variety of sources including Environment Canada’s National Wetland Conservation Fund, Shell, Chevron and many individual donors, we were able to complete an extensive wetland rehabilitation on our sanctuary.
 You can see the project plan linked here .

 See the wetland here:

 Maintaining a wildlife sanctuary is very expensive.
 We regularly conduct special projects like habitat restoration, invasive species management, and interpretive trail signage.
 We also have ongoing costs like structural maintenance, property taxes. staff time and administration – all of which are crucial to the protection of wildlife in the area.
 We are so grateful to the many individuals who donate to this initiative, as well as the businesses who generously provide us grants.
 Some of our recent major donors include:

 In September 2013, Northwest Wildlife Preservation Society held a Tea & Talk event at Arbutus Ridge Golf Club in Cobble Hill to engage with the local communities.
 We welcome any and all feedback people may have.
 Please contact us at info [at] northwestwildlife [dot] com or call us at (604) 568-9160.